PostgreSQL Change Data Capture

 Postgres Setup

-and have at least one available replication slot for plumber to read from
+Your postgres server must be started with the option wal_level=logical and have at least one available replication slot for plumber to read from

 Ensure postgres is started with the correct Write Ahead Log level, and has at least 1 replication slot